D3v-ai/HealChain/README.md

 ## License

-[Specify the license under which your project is released.
-For example:]
+This project is licensed under the MIT License

-This project is licensed under the [MIT License](LICENSE).
-See the `LICENSE` file for more information.
+Copyright (c) 2025 Shubham Singh